ahilke/js-crap-score/CONTRIBUTING.md

 Afterwards run the tests proper by using `npm run test` or any of the other test commands like `npm run test:debug`.

 See also [test-data/README.md](test-data/README.md).

+## Releasing

+1. Bump the version in `package.json` and `package-lock.json` via `npm version <major|minor|patch>`.
+2. Update [CHANGELOG.md](./CHANGELOG.md) for any user-facing changes.
+This project loosely follows the guidelines from [keepachangelog.com](https://keepachangelog.com/) and [Common Changelog](https://github.com/vweevers/common-changelog).
+3. On `main`, create a release in GitHub using the version as title and the changelog as description.
+A new npm version will be published automatically.